cheilman/carapace/docs/Carapace.md

 The `$HOME/.host` folder contains files specific to this host.
 Nothing in here is tracked by Carapace, and all files are optional.
 If a file does exist, it will be referenced/included by the installation process.

 See [Host](Host.md) and [Host Config](Host-Config.md) readmes for more details.

+### ~/.path-carapace

+This file contains a source-able path setting that is built over the course of initialization.
+If you're having trouble with some executables (such as i3 running audio commands, etc.), your script may want to source this file to get an updated, valid path.

 ### Environment Variables